mozilla/thimble.mozilla.org/README.md

 ####Sign In

 To publish locally, you'll need an account.
-* At the top right corner of the homepage  Click  ``Sign In`` if you have an account or click ``Create an account`` and complete the process, you can use a fake email
+* At the top right corner of the Thimble main screen  Click  ``Sign In`` if you have an account or click ``Create an account`` and complete the process, you can use a fake email
 * When you've created your account, you will automatically be logged in
 * You will be redirected to thimble main screen, and you can start working!